 Note: Our full models are on the order of 2GB in size; for online viewing, the PlenOctrees used are lower resolution, quantized versions of 34-125MB, losing approximately 0.5-1.5 dB in PSNR.

-We thank Vickie Ye and Ben Recht for comments on the text, Zejian Wang of Pinscreen for helping with video capture, and BAIR commons for an allocation of GCP credits.
+We thank Vickie Ye and Ben Recht for help discussions, Zejian Wang of Pinscreen for helping with video capture, and BAIR commons for an allocation of GCP credits.
 This website is in part based on a template of Michaël Gharbi.